Extended vocal technique: Ululation

+The thyrohyoid muscle can be tensed when speaking to shorten the vocal cords, allowing the use of an extremely high pitch but with a different timbre and resonance compared to a typical falsetto.
+This technique was originated and named by the rapper 645AR.

 Reverberation

 Vocal tremolo

 A vocal tremolo is performed by rapidly pulsing the air expelled from the singer's lungs while singing a pitch.
 These pulses usually occur from 4–8 times per second.

 Vocal trill

 A vocal trill is performed by adding singing vibrato while performing a vocal tremolo.